 What is an Intelligent Virtual Assistant (IVA)?

-|Chatbots||Intelligent Virtual Assistant (IVA)|
+|Chatbot||Intelligent Virtual Assistant (IVA)|

 |Rule-based structure that can handle straight-forward FAQ||AI can better interpret queries, leading to more specific answers|

-|Robotic, formulaic answers||Chat more resembles human speech|
+|Robotic, formulaic answers||Language resembles human speech|

-|Only able to understand specific inputs with no margin for error||Able to process queries with spelling errors, slang, grammatical mistakes, or overly confusing language|
+|Only able to understand specific inputs with no margin for error||Able to process queries with spelling errors, slang, grammatical mistakes, or confusing language|

-|Uses auto-assigning routing logic to connect with agents||Can connect users based on agent availability and capabilities|
+|Uses auto-assigning routing logic to connect with agents||Routes users based on agent availability and context|

 How Do Intelligent Virtual Assistants Work?

-Benefits of Intelligent Virtual Assistants for Customer Service
+Benefits of an IVA for Customer Service

 Personalized Customer Experience